wilkofm/wilkofm/README.md

 ## Hi there 👋

-I'm currently learning how to become a competent Software Engineer
+I'm currently studying how to become a software engineer at the Institute of Data

 <!--
 **wilkofm/wilkofm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.